Copthorne Kinder's Local Offer

 How will Copthorne Kinders support my child?

 Your child’s key person will work with both you and your child.
 This partnership ensures knowledge is shared concerning your child and their development.
-On registering and starting at Copthorne Kinders we ask that you complete the ‘All about Me’ section from the learning journal which will help us get to know your child and their routines.
+On registering and starting at Copthorne Kinders, we ask that you complete the ‘All about Me’ section, which will help us get to know your child and their routines.
 We will have regular meetings to share your child’s progress and celebrate their achievements.
-We will also plan next steps together with you, and if additional support from other professionals is appropriate then we will work with you as a parent to try to ensure your child receives the support they need.
-With your permission, we will contact the Targeting Setting Support (TSS) team for advice and then this may lead to a referral and a health professional may visit your child in the setting.
-We ensure that we follow any advice and strategies they may offer so that we can consistently support your child.
+We will also plan the next steps together with you.
+Should support from other professionals be required, we will work with families to ensure your child receives the support they need to further their development.

-How will both you and I know how my child is doing and how will you help me to support my child’s learning?
+How will both you and I know how my child is doing, and how will you help me to support my child’s learning?

 How do we support your child’s well-being?

-Prior to your child starting with us we offer ‘settling in’ sessions which help both your child and yourself to familiarise yourselves with the nursery and its environment.
-This also gives us an opportunity to discuss any concerns regarding support and care routines before they commence regular sessions.
-We understand that all children are individual and that some take longer to settle than others, so we can formulate an individual settling in plan as appropriate.
-We are able to administer prescribed medicines once the appropriate permission paperwork has been completed, and Insurance cover agreed (if applicable).
+We are able to administer prescribed medicines once the appropriate permission paperwork has been completed/the child is not allergic to the medication, and Insurance cover is agreed (if applicable).
 Staff will attend additional training to administer medicine if required.
-Copthorne Kinders works hard to ensure that positive behaviour is promoted at all times in the setting, and staff will be happy to discuss any concerns with you so that a consistent approach can be maintained between your child’s home environment and the setting.
-We treat the safety of your child is paramount.
-Children are signed in by you when you bring your child in and signed out when you collect your child and we ask for details from you if anyone other than those with parental responsibility will be collecting your child, we ask for a password to be given.
-Indeed, we do not allow any child out of the premises if the person collecting them is not known to the setting.
-Risk Assessments for our equipment and activities are regularly undertaken and reviewed in line with The Early Years Foundation Stage Guidance.
-Risk assessments are also undertaken prior to any trip or visits.
+Copthorne Kinders works hard to ensure that positive behaviour is always promoted within the setting, and staff will be happy to discuss any concerns with you so that a consistent approach can be maintained between your child’s home environment and the setting.
+The safety of your child is paramount.
+Children are signed in by staff when you bring them in and signed out when you collect them, and we ask for details if anyone other than those with parental responsibility will be collecting them.
+We ask for a password to be given.
+We do not allow any child out of the premises if the person collecting them is not known to the setting.

 What specialist services and expertise are available at or accessed by Copthorne Kinders?